THE BIRDS – 1963 – Universal Pictures – ★★★★

 Trautonium: Hitchcock did not want to just use practical bird noises, he wanted to manipulate and amplify them.
 For this purpose, he went to Berlin and employed the skills of Oskar Sala and Remi Gassman on a device called the trautonium, a precursor to modern day synthesizers.
 Sala was one of the original inventors of the trautonium, and he played the first one in 1930.
 He continued to refine and alter it throughout his life.
 So recorded sounds, in this case bird screeches, could be altered by the trautonium, which consists of resistor wires stretched over metal plates.
 Sala was, in essence, playing the bird sounds.
 Here is a clip of Oskar Sala playing this unique and fascinating instrument in the early 1990’s.

 Source material: The screenplay is based on a short story by Daphne du Maurier, a favorite author of Hitchcock.
 This was the third du Maurier work to be adapted for Hitchcock (after Jamaica Inn and Rebecca).
-The story is only about 40 pages long, and shares very little in common with the Hitchcock film beyond the premise of birds inexplicably attacking people for no reason.
+The story is only about 40 pages long, and shares very little in common with the Hitchcock film beyond the premise of birds inexplicably attacking people.
 The story’s protagonist is Nat Hocken, a farm laborer who lives in a cottage with his wife and kids.
 The story is set in England.
-The birds attack the family, who are holed up inside.
+The birds attack the family, who are holed up inside their cottage.
 One small plot point that did make it to the screen is the death of a neighboring farmer.
 The story ends ambiguously, with another attack beginning:

 Nat listened to the tearing sound of splintering wood, and wondered how many million years of memory were stored in those little brains, behind the stabbing beaks, the piercing eyes, now giving them this instinct to destroy mankind with all the deft precision of machines.